inno-se/the-guide/README.md

 Adapted from [^ScrumPdca]:

-- *Plan* is the sprint planning meeting
+- *Plan* is the Sprint Planning meeting
 - *Do* is the sprint execution (together with Daily Scrum)
-- *Study* is the sprint review and retrospective, and
+- *Study* is the Sprint Review and Sprint Retrospective
-- *Act* is the feedback result of the sprint review and retrospective, which is reflected in the specific requirements and process improvement activities.
+- *Act* is the feedback result of the Sprint Review and Sprint Retrospective, which is reflected in the specific requirements and process improvement activities.

 ### Roles